tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    Queries if the capability ``cap`` is set.

    See :ref:`term_capabilites` for details and possible values for ``cap``.

+.. cpp:function:: QString terminalDetectionResultText() const

+   Returns a string describing the result of terminal auto detection.

+   Don't parse the result of this function, it is only intended to be displayed as diagnostic information.

+.. cpp:function:: QString terminalSelfReportedNameAndVersion() const

+   Returns the the name and version the terminal reports about itself.

 .. cpp:function:: int currentLayoutGeneration()